Akshat0908/EverBloom/README.md

 ## 🚀 Deployment

-The application is automatically deployed to Netlify.
+The application is automatically deployed to Vercel.
 To deploy your own instance:

 1. Fork this repository
-2. Connect your GitHub repository to Netlify
+2. Connect your GitHub repository to Vercel
-3. Set up environment variables in Netlify dashboard
+3. Set up environment variables in Vercel dashboard
 4. Deploy!

 ## 🤝 Contributing